-The Mineral Reserves for Castelo de Sonhos are a subset of the Indicated Mineral Resources as described above, as none of the mineral resources were classified in the Measured Category there are no Proven Reserves.
+The mineral reserve estimates calculated in the 2021 study remain unchanged.
+The Mineral Reserves for Castelo de Sonhos are a subset of the Indicated Mineral Resources as described above.
+As none of the mineral resources were classified in the Measured Category, there are no Proven Reserves.
 Probable Mineral Reserves are derived from Indicated Mineral Resources and are summarized in the table below.
 Inferred Mineral Resources are not included in Minerals Reserves.